|Date of Birth||12 December 1956, Mexico City, Distrito Federal, Mexico|

 Mini Bio (1)

-After graduation, Alicia moved to Los Angeles and struggled to attain success as an actress.
-Her big break came when she won the part of Alicia Nieves on Ryan's Hope (1975).
-According to Alicia, working on the show in New York was exciting - not only because it was an acting job, but because she was a fan of the the show.
-Although the role was a secondary one - Nieves had romances with policeman Bob Reid and Dr. Pat Ryan - it provided her with much-needed exposure.
-After 15 months, Alicia's role was written out and she decided to move back to Los Angeles.
-After a grueling schedule of going on auditions during the day and attending Southwestern University Law School at night, Alicia secured some television work, but was so tired from studying that she lost a lot of acting opportunities.
-It was at this point that she regrouped and composed a list of what she hoped to achieve in life.
+After graduation, Ana Alicia moved to Los Angeles and struggled to attain success as an actress while studying for her law school entrance exam.
+Six months later, her big acting break came when she won the role of Alicia Nieves on ABC's Ryan's Hope (1975).
+According to Ana Alicia, working on the show in New York was exciting - not only because it was an acting job, but because she was a fan of the the show.
+Although the role was a secondary one - Nieves had romances with policeman Bob Reid and Dr. Pat Ryan.
+It provided her with much-needed exposure.

-This approach proved very successful, as soon after New Year's Eve, she landed the role of Melissa Agretti on Falcon Crest (1981).
-Ana was on the show for seven years, playing the ambitious, scheming Melissa Agretti, and playing opposite Jane Wyman as Angela Channing and a plethora of handsome men.
-In October of 1988, Alicia was written out of Falcon Crest (1981), and the show subsequently dropped considerably in the ratings.
-In a last ditch attempt to revitalise the show, she was brought back to the show later that season as a look-a-like of Melissa's, named Samantha Ross.
-The guest stint was short-lived and Alicia has since moved on to other projects, including the TV movies Miracle Landing (1990) and Rio Shannon (1993), as well as the feature film, Romero (1989).
-Alicia has also devoted much of her time to various environmental and political causes.
-She is the national spokesperson for the Humane Society, and has presented awards promoting Hispanic achievents in the media on behalf of the Golden Eagle Awards.
+Ana Alicia was on the show for seven years, playing the ambitious, scheming Melissa Agretti, and playing opposite Jane Wyman as Angela Channing and a plethora of handsome men.
+In October of 1988, Ana Alicia was written out of Falcon Crest (1981), and the show subsequently dropped considerably in the ratings.
+In a last ditch attempt to revitalize the show, she was brought back to the show later that season as a look-a-like of Melissa's, named Samantha Ross.
+The guest stint was short-lived and Ana Alicia quickly moved on to other projects, including the TV movies Miracle Landing (1990) and Rio Shannon (1993), as well as the feature film, Romero (1989).
+Ana Alicia has also devoted much of her time to various animal and human causes.
+She was the national spokesperson for the Humane Society, and has presented awards promoting Hispanic achievements in the media on behalf of the Golden Eagle Awards.
 Lorenzo Lamas was co-presenter.

 |Gary R. Benz||(24 April 1994 - present) (2 children)|